Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Experiments

 \paragraph{Analysis: How does node merging perform under contextual bias?} We simulated 5,000 context types on Yahoo! and Istella-S to evaluate the efficacy of node merging.
-In this case, node intervention is not appropriate since the context type cannot be swapped.
-Table \ref{tab:experiment_real} shows the results in both the training and test sets.
-We can observe that node merging successfully handles the unidentifiable case and recovers the relevance score, outperforming the baselines in terms of both MCC and nDCG on the training set significantly.
-On the test set, node merging outperforms the baselines on Yahoo!, and achieves comparable ranking performance with examination hypothesis on Istella-S. One possible explanation is that node merging recovers more accurate relevance scores in the training set, but only a part of them benefit the test set.
-This phenomenon might be mitigated by expanding training set.
+To eliminate the influence of initialization, all predicted observation probabilities are initially set to 1.0.
+In such cases, node intervention is not practical since context types cannot be swapped.
+Results in both the training and test sets in Table \ref{tab:experiment_real} show that node merging correctly manages unidentifiable cases and restores relevance, significantly surpassing the baselines in MCC and nDCG.

-\section{Related Work}
+\paragraph{Analysis: How does model initialization impact performance?} In unidentifiable scenarios, models can converge to various parameters that predict click probability correctly, but only a limited range truly represents correct relevance.
+Therefore, model initialization notably affects performance in unidentifiable scenarios.
+We detail it in Appendix \ref{app:initialization}.

-\paragraph{Unbiased learning to rank (ULTR)} Debiasing click data using ULTR is a crucial research direction within the field of information retrieval.
-We review this line of related work and position our work in Appendix \ref{sec:app_related_work}.
+\section{Related work}